 At Nance| Cacciatore Law, all six of our partners in the firm are Board Certified.

-- James H. Nance obtained the first $1 million verdict in the 18th Judicial Circuit.
+- James H. Nance obtained the first $1 million verdicts in the 18th Judicial Circuit.

 - In the 1970s, Sammy Cacciatore literally helped to change negligence laws, so that victims of personal injury and wrongful death lawsuits would receive appropriate compensation.